abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   }
   ```

-- if you have an empty space between the image and the bottom-border, This is because the browser treats inline-elements as if the're typography, so it adds a space at the bottom as if it's a letter.
+- if you have an empty space between the image and the bottom-border, This is because the browser treats **inline-elements** (`display: inline`) as if the're typography, so it adds a space at the bottom as if it's a letter.
+(This also happens for `SVG` elements because they're inline elements)
   ![img](./img/img-inline.jpeg)
   - To fix this, you can:
     - make the image a **block or inline-block** element